Modifiers are keywords that you add to definitions to change their meanings. Java has a wide variety of modifiers, which are divided into two groups:

 Non-access modifiers are used to provide information about the characteristics of a class, method, or variable to the JVM.

 final: The class cannot be inherited by other classes.abstract: The class cannot be used to create objects.
 To access an abstract class, it must be inherited from another class.final: Attributes and methods cannot be overridden or modified.static: Attributes and methods belong to the class, rather than an object.abstract: Can only be used in an abstract class, and can only be used on methods.
 The method does not have a body, e.g. abstract void run();.
-The body is provided by the subclass.transient: Attributes and methods are skipped when serializing the object containing them.synchronized: Methods can only be accessed by one thread at a time.volatile: The value of an attribute is not cached thread-locally, and is always read from the "main memory".
+The body is provided by the subclass.transient: Attributes and methods are skipped when serializing the object containing them.synchronized: Methods can only be accessed by one thread at a time.volatile: The value of an attribute is not cached thread-locally, and is always read from the "main memory".native: Used only on methods to indicate that the method is implemented in another programming language like C or C++ (using Java Native Interface).strictfp: Ensures floating-point calculations yield exactly the same results on all platforms.
+(Note: As of Java 17, this behavior is standard across all floating-point calculations, rendering strictfp largely obsolete).

 public class Main {